debops/debops/docs/ansible-integration.rst

   special variable ``omit`` (use in Jinja: ``{{ omit }}``) is intended to be used when the directive should be omitted (not written to the Apache configuration at all).
+* Apache is not restarted by the role because that would require to close established connections.
+Some configuration options require a restart to take effect.
+The documentation for those options should give a hint about it.
+You should test your settings with a test system and do a restart in production manually when required.
+  Optionally, it should be possible to allow restarts using inventory variables.

 Alternative roles